 Take it slowly and build up your ability over time.
 Ride or exercise at least two or three times a week, and gradually increase length and intensity.
-Try to do one long ride every week.
+Try to do one long ride (as defined by your goals) every week.
 That one long ride should be 50% of your weekly total, and should increase by about 10% each week.
 This rate will ensure that you build your muscle strength and cardiovascular endurance gradually.
 By 6 to 8 weeks before the event, you should be riding three times a week, even if it is for only 30 minutes at a time.
 Riding 45 minutes a few times a week is much better than two to three hours all at once.
-If you can’t get out on your bike, try indoor spinning classes, a great simulation of cycling.
-Use your bicycle to commute, if you can.
+If you can’t get out on your bike, indoor spin classes can also be an excellent part of your training routine.
 Try to get a short, but intense ride in before or after work.
 Consistency is paramount for training.

 Vary Your Rides

 You will be better off if you have trained to tackle both distance and hills.
 Alternate between shorter rides with more hill climbing and longer rides on flatter terrain, and some that combine both hills and distance.

 Riding your bike is the best conditioning for a multi-day cycling event, however, demanding schedules and weather are not always conducive to riding outside.
 Remember: the goal is to gradually gain strength and build endurance, and there are many ways to do this.
 In addition to riding, you can walk, hike, swim, run, ski, snowboard, dance, lift weights, or take a class like aerobics, cardio kickboxing, step, spinning or yoga.
 No matter what combination of training you choose to do, it is imperative that you train, as it will help prevent injury, and it will make your long ride much more enjoyable.